Hegseth defends Trump's firings of Pentagon leaders and says there may be more dismissals

-WASHINGTON — (AP) — Defense Secretary Pete Hegseth is defending President Donald Trump 's firing of the nation's senior military officer and a wave of dismissals at the Pentagon, insisting that they weren't unusual despite accusations that the new administration is injecting politics into the military.
+WASHINGTON — (AP) — Defense Secretary Pete Hegseth insists President Donald Trump 's abrupt firing of the nation's senior military officer amid a wave of dismissals at the Pentagon wasn't unusual, brushing aside outcry that the new administration is openly seeking to inject politics into the military.

-Hegseth said “there are lots of presidents who made changes” citing former commanders in chief from Franklin D. Roosevelt to George H.W.
-Bush to Barack Obama who the defense secretary said “fired or dismissed hundreds” of military officials.
+Hegseth said “there are lots of presidents who made changes” citing former commanders in chief, including Franklin D. Roosevelt, George H.W.
+Bush and Barack Obama.
+Obama, Hegseth said, “fired or dismissed hundreds” of military officials.

-Months into his first term, Obama relieved Army Gen. David McKiernan as the commander of U.S. forces in Afghanistan, making him the first wartime commander to be dismissed since Gen. Douglas MacArthur.
-Trump, however, vowed while running for his second term to eradicate “woke” ideologies from the military and moving swiftly to dismiss so many top leaders means keeping a campaign promise.
+Months into his first term, Obama removed Army Gen. David McKiernan from being commander of the U.S. forces in Afghanistan.
+However, Trump, while running for his second term, vowed to eradicate “woke” ideologies from the military and to swiftly dismiss many top leaders.

+Hegseth and Trump have made no secret about focusing on pushing aside military officers who have supported diversity, equity and inclusion in the ranks.
+The administration says the move will better fortify a lethal fighting force.

-Trump nominated retired Air Force Lt.
-Gen. Dan "Razin" Caine to be the next chairman.
+Trump wants to replace Brown with Air Force Lt.
+Gen. Dan "Razin" Caine, who retired in December.
+It is unclear what recalling Caine to active-duty service will require.
+The position requires Caine to be confirmed by the Senate.

 Hegseth said Friday's dismissals affected six three- and four-star generals and were “a reflection of the president wanting the right people around him to execute the national security approach we want to take.”

-Retired Gen. George Casey, commander of U.S. and multinational forces in Iraq from 2004 to 2007 under Republican President George W. Bush, called the firings “extremely destabilizing.”
-He also noted that the Trump administration can change Pentagon policy without changing personnel, but added, that what happened is “”within the president’s prerogative.”
+Retired Gen. George Casey called the firings “extremely destabilizing.”
+Casey, who was Republican President George W. Bush’s commander of the U.S. and multinational forces in Iraq from 2004 to 2007, also noted that the Trump administration can change Pentagon policy without changing personnel, but added, that what happened is "within the president’s prerogative.”

 “That’s his prerogative," Casey told ABC's “This Week.”
 “He is the commander in chief of the armed forces.”